achraf-0109/css-changer/README.md

 # 🎨 CSS Changer

 A fun, hands-on playground for learning HTML, CSS, and JavaScript by **visually tweaking CSS properties in real time** using sliders.
-Instead of memorizing values, drag a slider and instantly see how `width`, `height`, `blur`, `padding`, and `border-radius` affect an element.
+Instead of memorizing values, drag a slider and instantly see how `width`, `height`, `blur`, `padding`, and `border-radius` affect an image.

 ## ✨ Features